 You’re reading this, which probably means you use the internet.
 You might even be viewing this from your Smartphone or mobile device.

-Maybe you’ve gotten a letter or email saying you’ve illegally downloaded something and your not sure what to do.
+Maybe you’ve gotten a letter or email saying you’ve illegally downloaded something and you're not sure what to do.
 Could someone really sue you over a one video download?
 You're wondering what the consequences might be.
 Maybe you're sure you actually didn’t download anything and are wondering why you got this letter in the first place.

 Maybe you use your smartphone to remix content, taking existing content and putting together something completely new and different.
 Or at least you think it’s new and different, but the DMCA takedown notice in your in-box seems to say otherwise.
 And you’re not entirely sure what to do with that takedown notice.
 You also wonder if maybe there is some content online you could use and only need to say where you got it from, now that would make your life so much easier.

-Maybe your worried about keeping your personal information private, but you’re not sure how to.
+Maybe you're worried about keeping your personal information private, but you’re not sure how to.
 Most of the privacy polices online are written in complete legal gibberish.
 You wonder if there’s anything in here that would allow you to control your information.

 Maybe you're upset because you think someone has misused your personal information.
 There are laws prohibiting many types of unwanted emails, text messages, phone calls, including the Telephone Consumer Protection Act (TCPA) and CAN-SPAM.